Black tinamou

 The black tinamou (Tinamus osgoodi) is a species of ground bird found in humid foothill and montane forest in the Andes of South America.

 Taxonomy

 All tinamous are from the family Tinamidae and members of the infraclass Palaeognathae.
-Tinamous are the only members from their infraclass that aren't ratites, and can even fly, albeit poorly.
+Tinamous are the only members of their infraclass that are not ratites, and can even fly, albeit poorly.
 All paleognaths evolved from prehistoric flying birds, and tinamous are the closest living relative of these birds.
-This species of tinamous was first described by Henry Boardman Conover in 1949 based on a specimen from Cusco in Peru.
+This species of tinamou was first described by Henry Boardman Conover in 1949 based on a specimen from Cusco in Peru.